orbitalquark/textadept/doc/manual.md

 Case" and "Whole Word" options and find/replace history, Textadept supports finding with [Lua patterns](#Lua.Patterns) and replacing with Lua captures and even Lua code!
-For example: replacing all `%w+` with `%(string.upper('%0'))` upper cases all words in the buffer.
+For example: replacing all `%w+` with `%(string.upper('%0'))` upper-cases all words in the buffer.
 Replacement text only recognizes Lua captures (`%`_`n`_) from a Lua pattern search, but always allows embedded Lua code enclosed in `%()`.